mautic/developer-documentation-new/docs/design/utilities.rst

 .. vale on

-Responsive Variations
+Responsive variations
 ---------------------

-The utilities follow a mobile-first responsive design principle.
-Each responsive variation is associated with a minimum screen size at which it becomes active.
-These variations are created by appending ``-sm``, ``-md``, or ``-lg`` to the end of the utility class name.
+The utilities follow a mobile-first responsive design principle, becoming active at specific minimum screen sizes.
+You create these responsive variations by appending ``-sm``, ``-md``, or ``-lg`` to the end of the utility class name.

 - Base utility (no suffix): Applies to all screen sizes
 - ``-sm`` suffix: Applies from the small breakpoint and up